LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

 government institutions, ".org" is a top-level domain reserved for non-profit organizations.

-Each country has its own top level domain defined by its standard two letter abbreviation. ".us" is the top-level domain for the United States, ".uk" is the top-level domain for the United Kingdom, ".cn" is the top-level domain for China.
+Each country has its own top-level domain defined by its standard two letter abbreviation, e.g. ".us" is the top-level domain for the United States, ".uk" is the top-level domain for the United Kingdom, and ".cn" is the top-level domain for China.
 The domain ".to" is actually the country domain for Tonga.
 Each country decides how it wants to assign domain names within their own top-level domain.
 Some have created virtual top-level domains like ".com.uk", ".org.uk", ".edu.uk", etc.